 What is a Hospitalist?

-Mercy Hospitalists are board-certified internal medicine or family practice physicians who specialize in the care of our hospitalized patients.
+Mercy Hospitalists are board-certified medical providers who specialize in the care of our hospitalized patients.
 A Hospitalist will always be available to care for you as needed, 24 hours a day.

 Why is a Hospitalist caring for me?

 In addition to being available to care for you 24 hours a day, Mercy Hospitalists enable your primary care physician to be more available to patients in the office, rather than having to travel back and forth between seeing patients in the office and in the hospital.
 As a patient of a Mercy Hospitalist, you will have the benefit of being seen by a physician who is entirely focused on your care throughout your hospital stay.

 If requested by you, a Hospitalist will arrange a meeting with your family to answer their questions in person whenever possible.
 For confidentiality reasons, the Hospitalist will discuss your care only after we receive your consent.
 Because a number of patients are served by Mercy Hospitalists, we ask that family members arrange a time when all members can be present together for updates.

 What does the Hospitalist do for me?